 - To support the professional development of emerging and established artists through commissioning artworks, exhibiting artworks, producing promotional material and providing suitable conditions for the production of excellent artworks

-- To provide a publically accessible research and learning hub for the exploration and promotion of contemporary drawing
+- To provide a publicly accessible research and learning hub for the exploration and promotion of contemporary drawing

-Tannery Arts currently manages 26 studios housing 40 artists in Bermondsey, Camberwell, and Elephant and Castle, London.
+Tannery Arts currently manages 33 studios, housing 60 artists across 3 properties in Camberwell, and Elephant and Castle, London.

 David Austen (Founding artist)